Bandwidth/bandwidth-cli/README.md

 tag: null

 Warning: The message is not necessarily delivered.
 Callback information about the text should be accessed via a server.
 Set up a server for your default application with "bandwidth code server".

+//quietly
+>bw message 123456789 --from-num 7249200266 -q
+?
+Enter the message you would like to send below: Hello!
+Message request placed.

 ```

 ### order